-M24, also known as the Sagittarius Star Cloud, is a large naked eye expanse of stars, clusters, nebulosity and other objects located in Sagittarius.
-At mag. +4.6 and covering 1.5 degrees of sky, it's visible to the naked eye as a large detached part of the Milky Way.
+M24, also known as the Small Sagittarius Star Cloud, is a large naked eye expanse of stars, clusters, nebulosity and other objects located in Sagittarius.
+At mag. +2.5 and covering 1.5 degrees of sky, it's visible to the naked eye as a large detached part of the Milky Way.
 The object is a fantastic sight in binoculars and small telescopes.
 It's claimed that M24 has the densest concentration of individual stars visible, around a thousand, in a single binocular field of view.
+It should not be confused with the nearby Large Sagittarius Star Cloud which lies about ten degrees to the south.

 M24 can be found 7 degrees north and a little west of the top star of the bright teapot asterism, Kaus Borealis (λ Sgr - mag. +2.8).
 Positioned north of M24 is open cluster M18 and the Omega Nebula (M17).
 All three objects are visible in the same binocular field of view.
 Open clusters M23 and M25 are located a few degrees west and east of M24 respectively.